Equifax (NYSE:EFX) Releases Q4 2022 Earnings Guidance

 Analyst Upgrades and Downgrades

-In related news, Director Melissa D. Smith bought 672 shares of the stock in a transaction on Friday, October 21st.
-The shares were acquired at an average price of $148.69 per share, for a total transaction of $99,919.68.
-Following the purchase, the director now owns 3,474 shares of the company’s stock, valued at $516,549.06.
-The transaction was disclosed in a document filed with the SEC, which can be accessed through this link.
-In other Equifax news, CEO Mark W. Begor sold 11,000 shares of the company’s stock in a transaction dated Wednesday, October 26th.
-The shares were sold at an average price of $165.51, for a total transaction of $1,820,610.00.
-Following the transaction, the chief executive officer now owns 92,918 shares in the company, valued at approximately $15,378,858.18.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
-Also, Director Melissa D. Smith bought 672 shares of the stock in a transaction on Friday, October 21st.
-The shares were bought at an average price of $148.69 per share, for a total transaction of $99,919.68.
-Following the purchase, the director now directly owns 3,474 shares in the company, valued at approximately $516,549.06.
+In other Equifax news, EVP Julia A. Houston sold 5,000 shares of the company’s stock in a transaction dated Wednesday, October 26th.
+The shares were sold at an average price of $165.52, for a total value of $827,600.00.
+Following the completion of the transaction, the executive vice president now directly owns 7,932 shares of the company’s stock, valued at approximately $1,312,904.64.
+The transaction was disclosed in a filing with the SEC, which is accessible through this link.
+In other Equifax news, EVP Julia A. Houston sold 5,000 shares of the company’s stock in a transaction dated Wednesday, October 26th.
+The shares were sold at an average price of $165.52, for a total value of $827,600.00.
+Following the completion of the transaction, the executive vice president now directly owns 7,932 shares of the company’s stock, valued at approximately $1,312,904.64.
+The transaction was disclosed in a filing with the SEC, which is accessible through this link.
+Also, Director Melissa D. Smith acquired 672 shares of the firm’s stock in a transaction on Friday, October 21st.
+The stock was purchased at an average cost of $148.69 per share, with a total value of $99,919.68.
+Following the completion of the transaction, the director now owns 3,474 shares in the company, valued at $516,549.06.
 The disclosure for this purchase can be found here.
-In the last ninety days, insiders have sold 31,000 shares of company stock valued at $5,131,010.
-1.57% of the stock is owned by insiders.
+Insiders sold a total of 31,000 shares of company stock valued at $5,131,010 in the last ninety days.
+Insiders own 1.57% of the company’s stock.

 Hedge Funds Weigh In On Equifax

-Several hedge funds and other institutional investors have recently bought and sold shares of EFX.
-Captrust Financial Advisors lifted its stake in shares of Equifax by 11.2% in the 2nd quarter.
-Captrust Financial Advisors now owns 14,258 shares of the credit services provider’s stock worth $2,606,000 after purchasing an additional 1,438 shares during the period.
-ExodusPoint Capital Management LP raised its position in Equifax by 10.1% in the second quarter.
-ExodusPoint Capital Management LP now owns 10,693 shares of the credit services provider’s stock worth $1,954,000 after acquiring an additional 985 shares during the period.
-Eagle Bay Advisors LLC purchased a new position in shares of Equifax during the 2nd quarter worth $29,000.
-Meiji Yasuda Asset Management Co Ltd. boosted its stake in shares of Equifax by 14.2% during the 2nd quarter.
-Meiji Yasuda Asset Management Co Ltd. now owns 1,472 shares of the credit services provider’s stock worth $269,000 after acquiring an additional 183 shares during the last quarter.
-Finally, Sei Investments Co. boosted its stake in shares of Equifax by 233.5% during the 2nd quarter.
-Sei Investments Co. now owns 58,057 shares of the credit services provider’s stock worth $10,600,000 after acquiring an additional 40,648 shares during the last quarter.
+Large investors have recently modified their holdings of the stock.
+Eagle Bay Advisors LLC bought a new position in shares of Equifax during the second quarter worth about $29,000.
+Parkside Financial Bank & Trust lifted its position in shares of Equifax by 91.4% during the first quarter.
+Parkside Financial Bank & Trust now owns 310 shares of the credit services provider’s stock worth $74,000 after purchasing an additional 148 shares during the last quarter.
+Covestor Ltd lifted its position in shares of Equifax by 59.0% during the first quarter.
+Covestor Ltd now owns 337 shares of the credit services provider’s stock worth $80,000 after purchasing an additional 125 shares during the last quarter.
+Fund Management at Engine No. 1 LLC bought a new position in shares of Equifax during the first quarter worth about $245,000.
+Finally, Quantamental Technologies LLC bought a new position in shares of Equifax during the first quarter worth about $289,000.
 Institutional investors own 91.81% of the company’s stock.

 About Equifax